nus-cs2113-AY2324S1/ip/docs/README.md

 ## Features
 Ken is a CLI chatbot that helps you manage your tasks efficiently.
 Easily add and delete tasks, deadline and events, save them, and use Ken to manage them easily.

+- Add tasks of different types: Todo, Deadline, Event
+- List all your tasks
+- Mark tasks as done
+- Delete tasks
+- Find tasks

 ## Usage

 ### `todo, deadline, event` - Add a Task